 Occasionally, the school or a class may host functions or celebrations tied to the curriculum that involve food.
 The school or teacher will notify students and parents of any known food allergies when soliciting potential volunteers to provide food.

-[See Food Allergies on page 73.]
+[See Food Allergies (All Grade Levels)]

-Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels)
+Child Sexual Abuse, Neglect, Trafficking, and Other Maltreatment of Children (All Grade Levels)